Coaches do not need to be in uniform but being dressed similarly to team colors is strongly encouraged.

 Batting cages and open grassy nearby areas are available to prepare for each game.
 Each team should share the cage as equally as possible.
 THERE WILL NO PRE-GAME INFIELD/OUTFIELD PRIOR TO ANY GAME.

-Bats must be USA certified.
-All -3 bats must be BBCOR certified.
+Bats must be USA or USSSA 1.15 BPF certified.
 Wood bats are allowed.
+No -3 BBCOR bats are allowed.

 There are no pitching restrictions.
 Coaches should use common sense in order to protect pitchers' arms.